 - Outdoorsman Stores

-It always helps to look online to set up groups of interest in your local area.
+It always helps to look online to set up interest groups in your local area.

 Test Your Emergency Preparedness Drills and Exercises Plan

-You need to test your plan so you can assure that it won’t run into any obstacles if you have to get it going:
+You need to test your plan so you can ensure that it won’t run into any obstacles if you have to get it going:

 - Test escape routes to see how they might run.
 See if you can try them out through peak traffic hours to see if they are routes that will be compliant.